-Squat Depth – Definable and Repeatable Range of Motion
+Squat Depth – A Repeatable Range of Motion

-The squat has a specific range of motion (ROM).
-Or, at least, the model for the squat that we teach includes a threshold ROM, a minimum depth defined by the crease of your hip dropping below the top of your knee; and there is such a thing as “too deep” for each lifter.
-When we coach the squat, one of our goals is to help maintain the lifter’s ROM within the prescripts of this model, efficiency and the use of the lifter’s muscle mass determine what is excessive depth.
-There are many reasons why we teach the squat this way: Knee safety, the training effect of the squat, lifting competition rules, and others.
-On both sides of parallel, you can find arguments for and against squatting to different depths.
-One often overlooked issue is the need for a definable, repeatable ROM.
+The squat model that we teach has a threshold ROM at the bottom of the movement—a minimum depth defined by the crease of your hip dropping below the top of your knee.
+Also, there is such a thing as the squat being “too deep.”
+When we coach the squat, one of our goals is to help maintain the lifter’s ROM within the prescripts of this model.
+Not only does this model promote knee safety, the training effect of the squat, and adherence to lifting competition rules, but it also creates a definable, repeatable ROM.

 Squats and Work

-The weight itself determines the amount of force in the work calculation.
-When you complete a repetition, we know that you applied at least the minimum amount of force needed to move the barbell vertically against gravity.
-If you add weight, the minimum force necessary to accomplish the work goes up over time; it takes more force to move 305 lb. than it does to move 300 lb.
-Work, then, is the way that we try to measure force, since in normal gym circumstances we cannot know exactly how much force you used to move the barbell, only that it exceeded the amount of force that would have normalized the gravitational pull on the bar.
-It takes more force to move 300 lb. than it does to move 295 lb.
+As we said, the weight determines the amount of force in the work calculation—or, at least, the minimum amount of force needed to move the bar.
+When you complete a repetition, we know that you applied at least the amount of force needed to create movement vertically against gravity.
+If you add weight to the bar, the minimum force you need to accomplish the work of completing the ROM goes up.
+It takes more force to move 305 lb. than it does to move 300 lb. work, then, is the way that we try to measure force.
+In normal gym settings, we cannot know exactly how much force you used to move the barbell, only that it exceeded the amount of force that would have normalized the gravitational pull on the bar.

 Progressive Overload and Squat Depth